 Section: J: Students

 Title: Sexual Harassment

 Number: JGEC

 Status: Active

 Adopted: 2/20/1996

 Revised: 5/6/2003; 8/10/2010; 9/4/2012; 8/2/2016; 2/5/2019; 8/4/2020; 7/6/2021

 The board of education is committed to providing a positive and productive learning and working environment, free from discrimination on the basis of sex, including sexual harassment.
 The district does not discriminate on the basis of sex in admissions, employment, or the educational programs or activities it operates and is prohibited by Title IX from engaging in such discrimination.
 Discrimination on the basis of sex, including sexual harassment, will not be tolerated in the school district.
-Discrimination on the basis of sex of employees or students of the district in any district education program or activity by board members, administrators, licensed and classified personnel, students, vendors, and any others having business or other contact with the school district is strictly prohibited.
+Discrimination on the basis of sex of employees or students of the district in any district education program or activity is strictly prohibited.

 Sexual harassment is unlawful discrimination on the basis of sex under Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, and the Kansas Act Against Discrimination.
 All forms of sexual harassment are prohibited at school, on school property, and at all school-sponsored activities, programs, or events within the United States.
-Sexual harassment against individuals associated with the school is prohibited, whether or not the harassment occurs on school grounds.

-It shall be a violation of this policy for any student, employee or third party (visitor, vendor, etc.) to sexually harass any student, employee, or other individual associated with the school.
-It shall further be a violation for any employee to discourage a student from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.
+It shall be a violation for any employee to discourage a student from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.